NeurIPS-Creative-AI/2024/README.md

 We invite submissions for research papers that propose original ideas or novel uses of AI and ML for creativity.
 The topics of research papers are not restricted to the theme of ambiguity. **Please note that this track will not be part of the NeurIPS conference proceedings.
 If you wish to publish in the NeurIPS proceedings please submit your paper directly to the main track.**

-To submit: We invite authors to submit their papers.
+**To submit**: We invite authors to submit their papers.
 A paper submission should follow these requirements:

 * Submissions should be 2-6 pages, including all figures and tables.
 Additional pages containing the references and acknowledgements are allowed.
 Please carefully follow the Latex template for this track when preparing proposals.
 * We follow the NeurIPS template format, but with the appropriate footnote.